natemacinnes/natemacinnes.github.io/how-to-handle-schema-conflicts-when-rebasing-git-rails.md

 ---
-title: How To Handle schema.rb conflicts during git Rebase in Rails Projects
+title: How To Handle schema.rb Conflicts During git rebase in Rails Projects
 ---

 How To Handle Database Schema Conflicts in Rails When Rebasing